 The Monroe Farmers' Market is located at 20 East Willow Street in Monroe, MI.
-We're behind the Elias Bros.
-Big Boy Restaurant and Tiffany's Pizza, just off of N. Monroe St. in the Big Red Building!
+We're behind the Public House Food + Drink Restaurant and Tiffany's Pizza, just off of N. Monroe St. in the Big Red Building!
 Come On In!

-We're outside enjoying the weather from the first weekend in June until the last weekend in October 7:00 AM - 1:00 PM We're inside where it's warm & dry from the first weekend in November until the last weekend in May 7:00 AM - 1:00 PM *Some vendors may have shorter hours, depending on supplies and personal schedules*
+We have vendors inside AND outside from the first weekend in June until the last weekend in October Tuesdays & Saturdays 7:00 AM - 12:00 PM We're all inside where it's warm & dry from the first weekend in November until the last weekend in May Saturdays 7:00 AM - 12:00 PM

 A Little Market History . . .